 After the Write-to-Buffer and Program Buffer-to-Flash commands are successfully issued, the programming operation can be monitored using Data# Polling, Toggle Bits, and RY/BY#.

-Sector/Block-Erase Operations
+Block-Erase Operations

-The Sector-Erase and Block-Erase operations allow the system to erase the device on a sector-by-sector, or block-by-block, basis.
-The SST38VF6401/6402/6403/6404 offer both Sector-Erase and Block-Erase modes.
+The Block-Erase operation allows the system to erase the device on a block-by-block basis.